Official bilingualism in Canada: Positions of the federal political parties

-Language issues currently dividing the parties
+Language issues dividing the parties

 The issues on which Canada’s political parties have most recently shown divergent voting patterns are two private members’ bills.

 The first, An Act to amend the Official Languages Act (Charter of the French Language) (Bill C-482), was introduced by Bloc MP Pauline Picard.
-If adopted, it would have had the effect of amending the Official Languages Act, the Canada Labour Code, and the Canada Business Corporations Act, to cause them to conform to the Charter of the French Language, “effectively making the federal government French-only in the province,” according to Maclean’s.
+If adopted, it would have had the effect of amending the Official Languages Act, the Canada Labour Code, and the Canada Business Corporations Act, to cause them to conform to the Charter of the French Language, "effectively making the federal government French-only in the province," according to Maclean’s.
 This bill was defeated in May 2008, with Bloc and NDP MPs voting in favour and Conservative and Liberal MPs opposed.

 The second private member’s bill is NDP MP Yvon Godin’s Act to amend the Supreme Court Act (understanding the official languages) (Bill C-232).
 If adopted, this bill will have the effect of blocking any candidate who is not already sufficiently bilingual to understand oral arguments in both official languages from being appointed to the Supreme Court.
-This bill was passed at third reading on March 31, with all NDP, Liberal and Bloc members in support and all Conservative MPs opposed. but did not pass the Senate.
+This bill was passed at third reading on 31 March, with all NDP, Liberal and Bloc members in support and all Conservative MPs opposed. but did not pass the Senate.